mP1/j2cl-maven-plugin/Readme.md

 Note that java source and their matching class files are both shaded using the same rules.

-The sample below shows an example of the source before step 5, after that completes, the package and type references will have the example removed.
+The sample below shows an example of the source before task 5, after that completes, the package and type references will have the example removed.

 ```java